sourcegraph/handbook/content/departments/engineering/infrastructure/on-call.md

 The on-call engineer is responsible for carrying the pager and respond to high priority issues (P0/P1 from TS, P1/P2 on Opsgenie).
 The on-call engineer is not expecting to handle non-critical operational work, they will still be delegated to the product team.

 Services in priority support category should have higher prority than other systems in the case of simultaneous outage.
-Either by prioritizing them over other word, or engage secondary or team members to handle non-priority support system failure.
+Either by prioritizing them over other systems, or engage secondary or team members to handle non-priority support system failure.

 The source of truth for prioritization is go/whodoinotify, as this page might be out of date.